derniercri/snatch/README.md

 * Simple: a command line to manage easily your downloads,
 * Fast: written in a new exciting programing language,
-* Interruptable: you can interrupt and resume easily your downloads.
+* Interruptable: you can interrupt and resume easily your downloads (SOON).

 ## Usage